uaf-arctic-eco-modeling/dvm-dos-tem/scripts/doctests_Sensitivity.md

     >>> sd.sample_matrix.round(9).equals(sd2.sample_matrix.round(9))
     True

 Next steps will be testing the `sd.setup_multi()` function but right now this will fail because the function has lots of `stdout` that is not suppressed and therefore messes with the doctests module.

+After running the multi setup, we should inspect the working directory and make sure that we have a folder for each sample case (row in the sample matrix) and a folder for the intial value run.